Frequently Asked Questions

 Preparations for Fellowship

-The cooperating agency coordinates your travel for you.
-Your airline tickets are arranged by a contracted travel agency, which issues your tickets.
-If you book your travel directly, you will not be reimbursed for the costs.
 Whenever possible, the English Language Fellow Program will provide you with two one-way economy tickets, the outbound ticket first to your country of assignment and the return ticket from your country of assignment.
-These tickets will be issued as direct route, economy fares.
+These tickets will be issued as direct route, economy fares and in accordance with the Fly American Act.
 You will be sent an e-ticket after the cooperating agency processes your travel schedule.

 - health verification form and medical clearance;